conorr/clamshell/README.md

 Consoll provides a command-line interface to your own Python modules.
 This may not sound like a big deal, since you can already import modules into Python's interactive console using the `-i` switch.
 The aim of Consoll, however, is to wrap your module in a command-line interface that is _indistinguishable_ from a full-blown terminal client, complete with command history and tab completion.

-This enables you to write little shells and clients.
+This enables you to write little clients and psuedo-shells.
 Here is an example:

 ```python